openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Firmware Compilation

-This Codelab will build two types of OpenThread firmware:
+This codelab will build two types of OpenThread firmware:

 * `ot-cli-ftd`,
 * and `ot-rcp`.